-Class 41 of the NICE classification is another huge class that covers a lot of services.
-Keep watching if you want to know what they are.
+Class 41 of the NICE classification is a huge class that generally covers education and entertainment.

 Now is that a problem, right?
 See how this can become really subjective.
 Okay.
 Let's keep moving forward.

-Film directing other than advertising films, film distribution, providing films, not downloadable via video on demand services.
+Film directing other than advertising films, film distribution, providing films, not downloadable via video-on-demand services.
 Now, why are they saying not downloadable?
 Because downloadable refers to a physical product in the view of the trademarks office.
 So downloadable class nine because there is a physical file, right?
 Because this, this goes back to, uh, CDs, DVDs, you know, uh, all sorts of, uh, physical carriers on which you could record the movie or the audio material.
 And they say, well, if it's downloadable, it's pretty much the same thing.
-So it'd be belongs to class nine.
+So it'd belong to class nine.
 But here they say providing films not downloadable is because, uh, then it's a service.
-If you cannot take your, uh, file or take the CD or DVD in your hands, then it's a service.
+If you cannot take your, uh, file, or take the CD or DVD in your hands, then it's a service.
 Okay?

-Judo instruction, karaoke services, know-how transfer training, language interpreter services, layout services other than for advertising purposes, lending library services, rental of lighting apparatus for theatrical sets or television studios, lightning technician services for events, microfilming, mobile library services or book mobile services.
-I have no idea what book mobile services means, but apparently it's a thing.
-Modeling for artists, rental of motion pictures (Hello Blockbuster), movie studio services, providing museum facilities, presentation exhibitions, music composition services, production of music, news reporter services, nightclubs services (entertainment), nursery schools, online publication of electronic books and journals, providing online publications, not downloadable.
+Judo instruction, karaoke services, know-how transfer training, language interpreter services, layout services other than for advertising purposes, lending library services, rental of lighting apparatus for theatrical sets or television studios, lightning technician services for events, microfilming, mobile library services, or book mobile services.
+I have no idea what book mobile services means, but apparently, it's a thing.
+Modeling for artists, rental of motion pictures (Hello Blockbuster), movie studio services, providing museum facilities, presentation exhibitions, music composition services, production of music, news reporter services, nightclubs services (entertainment), nursery schools, an online publication of electronic books and journals, providing online publications, not downloadable.
 Same idea.
 Downloadable would be either class nine or class 16.

 Production of radio and television programs, recording studio services, providing recreation facilities, recreation information, religious education, Sado instruction, tea ceremony instruction, screenplay writing, scriptwriting other than for advertising purposes.
 So again, they separate scriptwriting for movies from copywriting, right?
 When you just write copy, uh, for advertising for marketing, uh, whether it's a movie or something else.
 So they want to be very clear that everything related to advertising is class 35.
 Beyond that, it's class 41.

 Arranging and conducting of seminars, rental of show scenery, production of shows, sign language interpretation, rental of skin diving, equipment.
 Skin diving equipment.
 No idea what it is.
-Songwriting, rental of sound recordings, sound engineering services for events, sport camp services, providing sports facilities, rental of sports equipment except vehicles.
-Because rental vehicles is a different class.
-Rental of sports grounds, rental stadium facilities, rental of stage scenery, subtitling, arranging and conducting of symposiums, teaching educational services, instruction services, television, entertainment, providing television programs, not downloadable via video on demand services, providing television programs, not downloadable via video on demand services, rental of tennis courts, theatre productions, ticket agency services (entertainment), timing of sports events.
+Songwriting, rental of sound recordings, sound engineering services for events, sport camp services, providing sports facilities, rental of sports equipment except for vehicles.
+Because rental vehicles are a different class.
+Rental of sports grounds, rental stadium facilities, rental of stage scenery, subtitling, arranging and conducting of symposiums, teaching educational services, instruction services, television, entertainment, providing television programs, not downloadable via video-on-demand services, providing television programs, not downloadable via video-on-demand services, rental of tennis courts, theatre productions, ticket agency services (entertainment), the timing of sports events.
 So timing is separate from conducting the actual event and they, they're both in class 41.